andreavase27/crop-planner/README.md

 ## Installation

-Assuming Python is installed in the machine, from the shell:
+Assuming Python and Git are installed in the machine, from the shell:

 1. Clone the repository.
 ```